 If you financed your RV, you might be able to take the interest as a mortgage interest deduction.
 This is only available if you qualify for itemized deductions.
 Remember, with the new law passed in December of 2017, the standard deduction significantly increased, so many of you will not qualify to itemize any longer.

-Let’s also define what is a qualified home and qualified mortgage.
+Let’s also define what is a qualified home and a qualified mortgage.

 To qualify, mortgage interest must only be on $750,000 of qualified loans ($375,000 for married filing separately).
 This is part of the new Tax Cuts and Jobs Act and these numbers are down from the prior limits of $1 million, or $500,000 for a married taxpayer filing a separate return.
 The limits apply to the combined amount of loans used to buy, build or substantially improve the taxpayer’s main home and second home.